rateldajer/markcrowley/_projects/ChemGymRL.md

 ## Problem Description

-The main idea is described most recently in our preprint paper {%cite beeler2023arxiv %} with some great high-level summary and motivation.
-This paper {%cite Bellinger2022Balancing %} also outlines a modification to the standard single-action RL framework, to divide actions into two parts containing a costly observation choice in addition to the usual action which affects the world.
+The main idea is described most recently in our ICML workshop paper {%cite beeler2023synsandml %} with some great high-level summary and motivation.
+These papers {%cite Bellinger2022Balancing %}, {%cite bellinger2023ecml %} also show results of modification to the standard single-action RL framework, to divide actions into two parts containing a costly observation choice in addition to the usual action which affects the world.

 ## Motivation